English Language Arts and Literacy

 The Science Curriculum taught at Daniel Wright School reflects the recommendations of the Next Generation Science Standards.

 The Daniel Wright Junior High School Science teachers rewrote the science curriculum during the 2014-2015 school year using the Next Generation Science Standards.
-This is the first year (2015-2016) the new units are being taught.
 There may be some variation between the intended curriculum, what is described here, and the implemented curriculum.
 Revisions may be made to the curriculum units as the unit is being taught.

 To better understand the structure of the Science curriculum for the middle school (6-8) students, an explanation of four major disciplines within the field of science can be found by accessing the links below.